 Once we were in the birthing suite I was hooked up to all kinds of monitors and IVs. 🤣 I had a saline drip to help keep me hydrated, Pitocin to help induce consistent contractions, an antibiotic since I had tested positive for GBS, fetal dopplers to monitor baby’s heart rate and my contractions, a blood pressure cuff, and a little oxygen monitoring clip that they put on my toe.
 I was hooked up to ALL the things!
 I lost all sense of time while we were in that birthing suite, just breathing through my contractions.
-The nurse gave me a little bit of pain medication so I got a little bit of sleep (maybe 20-30 min?), but I was also so anxious / excited that my adrenaline prevented me from being able to fully relax and get much rest.
-During all of this my husband was dutifully reporting updates to our family members via group chat texts as the day progressed so that we could keep everyone in the loop.
+The nurse gave me a little bit of pain medication so I was able to get a little bit of sleep (maybe 20-30 min?), but I was also so anxious / excited that my adrenaline prevented me from being able to fully relax and get much rest.
+During all of this my husband was dutifully reporting updates to our family members via group texts so that we could keep everyone in the loop as everything progressed.

 Since my water had broken on its own, the doctor was reluctant to make very many cervical checks in order to minimize the potential for infection, but when she made her first check at 10:00am I was 5.5cm dilated, 90% effaced, and at -1 station!
 Making progress!
 May as well get some sleep and conserve my strength for the Big Push ahead!

 Around 2:00pm my amazing L&D nurse Haley woke me up from my nap to let me know that the doctor was coming to check my dilation.
 The on-call doctor from my OB practice confirmed that I was at 10cm — it was time to have our baby!
-My entire body was shaking like a leaf with nerves as Haley adjusted the space to prepare for delivery and I started pushing through my first contraction at 2:25pm.
-After two subsequent contraction pushes (3 pushes held for 10 seconds each), Haley called the doctor in to deliver!
-I pushed through two more contractions and Sophie emerged!
-She made her debut at 2:45pm weighing 8lbs 13.6oz and 20.5 inches long.
+My entire body was shaking like a leaf with nerves as Haley adjusted the space to prepare for delivery.
+With Haley and Matt’s help I started pushing through my first contraction at 2:25pm.
+After two subsequent contraction pushes (3 pushes held for 10 seconds each), Haley told me to stop pushing while she called the OB/GYN back in to deliver our baby!
+After the doctor arrived I pushed through two more contractions and Sophie emerged!
+She made her debut at 2:45pm weighing 8lbs 13.6oz and was 20.5 inches long.

 She’s more than we ever dreamed of and we absolutely adore her!
-I didn’t cry at all during labor, but I most definitely sobbed when they put Sophie on my chest for the first time — it was absolute and utter bliss!
-We are so beyond grateful for a healthy pregnancy & baby; I still can’t believe that she’s finally here!
+I didn’t cry at all during labor, but I most definitely sobbed when they put Sophie on my chest for the first time — it was complete and utter bliss!
+We are so beyond grateful for a healthy pregnancy & baby; I still can’t believe that our sweet girl is finally here!